Devolutions/doc/docs/en/rdm/windows/data-sources/data-sources-types/advanced-data-sources/microsoft-sql-server/index.md

 * Supports {{ en.VLT }} s to organize thousands of entries.

 {% snippet icon.badgeWarning %}
 A proper database backup strategy should be implemented to prevent possible data loss.
-Please refer to the Backups topic.
 {% endsnippet %}

 {% snippet icon.badgeWarning %}